christophevg/christophe.vg/embedded/_posts/2017-12-03-Pokemon-Christmas-Lights.md

 > DISCLAIMER: I really don't known anything about Pokemon, except for the fact that it are imaginary creatures that love to fight ;-)

-My strategy was to 3D print Pokemon figures using transparant filament, [Z-Glass](https://store.zortrax.com/m200-z-glass), and combine them with a string of LED lights into a unique set of Pokemon Christmas Lights.
+My strategy was to 3D print Pokemon figures using transparent filament, [Z-Glass](https://store.zortrax.com/m200-z-glass), and combine them with a string of LED lights into a unique set of Pokemon Christmas Lights. _It doesn't always have to involve rocket science ;-)_

 ## Making on the Shoulders of Giants